-Mobile phones and laptops usually have pre-installed browsers that may not protect your privacy.
+Phones, tablets and computers tend to come pre-installed with browsers that may not prioritise your privacy.
 A secure browser helps you stay safe online and prevents your data from being exploited.

 Search for a secure browser that suits your requirements while also protecting your privacy and shielding you from trackers.
 For protection, against malware, ads, and tracking, you can install extras known as "addons and extensions" (these are easy-to-install mini-programs for your browser that can make your online activity more private).
 Remember to install extensions from official web stores and pay attention to the permissions they require.